LAKE DISTRICT GUIDED WALKS

 If you can't see your desired walk in our calendar, get in touch to see if we can schedule it for you.

-*These walks require 4 participants to run.
+All public walks require 4 participants to run.

 Private Walks (Year Round)

-Private Walks can run anywhere in the Lake District, just
+Private Walks can run anywhere in the Lake District, just get in touch to let us plan your adventure!

 Kids aged 6+ are welcome as part of a private group.